-This weakness in the Basic Constraints field of X.509 has since been addressed by the CAs and the newer generation of popular browsers.
+This weakness in the Basic Constraints field of X.509 has since been addressed by the CAs and the newer generation of popular browsers are no longer susceptible to this attack.

-3.1.2.
 MITM Attack Using Other Means

 Even though one may not be able to carry out MITM attacks using bogus certificates against newer web technology without raising too many red flags, there are a variety of other techniques that one can employ to launch an MITM attack and breach the confidentiality of secure web transactions.
 The techniques presented here are browser independent and are effective against web sites of some leading financial institutions.